Perimenopause and You

 For many women, perimenopause does not require any specialty care at all!
 Yes, your body is changing, but if you are experiencing mild and even moderate-but-manageable symptoms, you can predict that the hormonal fluctuations will regulate within a few years.
-Our grandmothers went through this change for generations without the aid of online medical services for guidance, and for many, just talking with a friend, accepting minor body changes, and perhaps adding in some silicone based lubricant is enough to weather this shift.
+Our grandmothers went through this change for generations without the aid of online medical services for guidance, and for many, just talking with a friend, accepting minor body changes, and perhaps adding in some silicone based lubricant is enough to navigate this shift.

 If you are wondering if you might be in perimenopause, the first thing to do is begin to track your periods carefully.
 Note your sleep, focus, and vasomotor symptoms, and any physical changes.
 Keep track of any medications, over the counter agents, or supplements that you are taking.
 Experts in perimenopausal health recommend against St. John’s Wort and cannabis, as there is little or no positive data, and they can cause problems that can worsen underlying menopausal issues.
 Some other treatments are promising for certain symptoms associated with perimenopause, but need more study, such as omega-3 fatty acids, yoga, exercise and acupuncture.